How to Start a Profitable Medical Delivery Service

-- Provide customers with real-time status updates
+- Give customers real-time updates

-- Collect Proof of Delivery
+- Collect proof of delivery

 You can use Circuit to create the fastest route possible for your delivery service.
 This means you — or your drivers — will save time completing stops.

-You save time in two ways:
+With Circuit, you save time in two ways: